restrepo/BSM-Submodules/README.md

 git push origin master
 ```
 In addtion a tagged release is created in the SBM repo.
 One specific tagged version
-can be used after use:
+can be used after [use](https://devconnected.com/how-to-checkout-git-tags/):
 ```
-#git checkout -b vN.N
 git checkout tags/v4.12.3 -b v4.12.3_branch
 ```
 inside the specific submodule.